 With unyielding support from my practicum supervisor (Dr. Man) and the camaraderie of my cohort, the once daunting challenge became manageable.
 The pace of my practicum journey has quickened, from a slow start to an accelerated finish.
 The journey has provided me with the opportunity to apply the knowledge and skills in counselling I have acquired and along with the guidance and advice of my mentor to help clients overcome difficulties in their lives.
 It has been a truly eye-opening experience!
 The cards have been played.

-Have worked as a professional accountant for more than 20 years, I treasured my learning experience gained in the MA(EC) programme and started my second career after my graduation in 2018.
-In the MA(EC) programme, I enjoyed in the practicum arrangement much.
-I had chances to perform counselling services with the guidance of my supervisor in a secondary school, an NGO and a SEN centre at the EdUHK, from children to adults.
-I am also working as a part-time research assistant in EdUHK while I am studying the MA(EC) programme.
-I am luckily to be involved in projects for students with special educational need.
+After being a professional accountant for over 20 years, I treasured the experience of the MA(EC) programme, and started my second career after my graduation in 2018.
+I loved the practicum arrangement, and had the chance to offer counselling services to everybody from children to adults, in a secondary school, an NGO, and a SEN centre at EdUHK.
+I was also able to work as a part-time research assistant at EdUHK whilst I studied the MA(EC).
+I was luckily to be involved in projects for students with special educational needs.

-After graduated and gained all these treasurable experiences, I start my new journey in an NGO, Enlighten Hong Kong Limited, which aims to support those affected by epilepsy, from this summer.
-I mainly provide counselling services to members and their caregivers to soothe the emotional distress caused by epilepsy.
-I am glad that I can use those I learned in the MA(EC) programme in my new position.
+After graduating, I started a new journey at an NGO, Enlighten Hong Kong Limited, which aims to support those affected by epilepsy.
+I now provide counselling services to members and their caregivers to soothe the emotional distress caused by epilepsy.
+I am so happy that I can use the things I learned in the MA(EC) programme in my new position.